naveensinghp/flutter_eshop/README.md

-# A Simple Nature Beauty Comestics Mobile
+# A Simple Nature Beauty Comestics Mobile App

 From the App Where you can look for product and purchase the order